-I keep beehives in backyards throughout Polk and Dallas counties.
+I keep beehives in a beautiful, protected spot in rural Madison County.
 I pull and process each frame of honey myself, then pour it as space and time allow.

 Honey from my personal hives sells very quickly, so I strive to get you local honey from fellow beekeepers when I can.
 I want to support your local consumption and local suppliers.
 So once the local honey is gone…Folks, it is truly gone.